 The cookies got golden brown on top really quickly and didn’t spread very much, but I went ahead and took them out after 8 minutes as the recipe recommended even though they didn’t look like they were cooked in the middle.
 However, I reduced the temperature for the next batch to 350º.
 At the lower temperature the cookies baked up just like traditional chocolate chip cookies.

 The first batch of cookies, after they had a chance to set up and cool were thick and chewy and better than the cookies baked at a lower temperature.
 In the end, I regretted baking the second tray of cookies at a lower temperature.
-(The cookies on the right in the picture above are the cookies baked at the higher temperature and the cookies on the left are the thinner cookies baked at 350º.)
+(The cookies on the right in the picture below are the cookies baked at the higher temperature and the cookies on the left are the thinner cookies baked at 350º.)

 This is my new favorite chocolate chip cookie recipe and I definitely won’t be baking them at a lower temperature next time.